eudoxia0/eudoxia0.github.io/article/_posts/2025-05-24-inboxes-are-underrated.md

 And while inboxes could be entirely local to the client software, the protocol doesn't have to implement the inbox/archive distinction.
 But communication protocols are increasingly [locked down][cf], so that you can't bring your own client, with your own features.

 Tangentially: inbox zero is not an obvious practice at all.
-Rather than relying on the user to implement the inbox zero workflow, the software should make triaging a first-class workflow.
+Rather than relying on the user to implement the inbox zero workflow, the client should make triaging a first-class workflow.
 Like spaced repetition: you open [Anki], click "Study", go through the flashcards due today, choosing either "Forgot" or "Remembered".
 You open the email client, click "Triage", and go through one conversation at a time, and choose either "Delete", "Archive", "Reply", or "Skip".

 # Footnotes